Is Blogging Dead? Nope (unless you don’t want to show up in AI)

 More and more, modern blogging is requiring you to participate, test and experience your niche directly.
 And sometimes, all it takes is making a subtle shift from “how to [do something]” to “how I [do something]”.

-2. Low Quality, High-Volume Sites
+Skip Low Quality, High-Volume Content Strategies

 Previously, publishing quantity was a surefire way to get traffic and more rankings.
 It still is in the most practical sense (more blogs = more lines in the water).